 How Thyroid Hormones Affect Your Mood

-Here’s what you need to know about the ways your thyroid affects your mood.
+Here’s what you need to know about how your thyroid affects your mood.

 An overactive thyroid is most often associated with anxiety.
 The nervous system is over stimulated and is therefore associated with a racing heart racing, trembling, irritability, mood swings, and restless sleep.

-A low thyroid is associated with severe fatigue, irritability, and mood disturbances.
-It’s also associated with memory lapses, poor concentration, and slower than normal mental processing.
+Conversely, an underactive thyroid is associated with severe fatigue, irritability and mood disturbances.
+It’s also associated with memory lapses, poor concentration, and brain fog.

 The Thyroid-Depression Link

-It’s widely accepted the symptoms of thyroid dysfunction often masquerade as depression and anxiety.
+It’s widely accepted the symptoms of thyroid dysfunction can masquerade as depression and anxiety.
 In fact, research shows the incidence of depression is far higher in those diagnosed with hypothyroidism.

-It’s the reason why thyroid experts call on routine thyroid screening for patients presenting with depression.
+It’s the reason why thyroid experts call on routine thyroid screening for individuals presenting with depression.

 The two main warning signs of depression?